MicrosoftDocs/dynamics365smb-docs/business-central/admin-cds-company-concept.md

 # Data Ownership Models
 [!INCLUDE[prod_short](includes/cc_data_platform_banner.md)]

 [!INCLUDE[prod_short](includes/cds_long_md.md)] requires that you specify an owner for the data you store.
-For more information, see [Entity ownership](/powerapps/maker/common-data-service/types-of-tables#table-ownership) in the Power Apps documentation.
-When you set up integration between [!INCLUDE[prod_short](includes/cds_long_md.md)] and [!INCLUDE[prod_short](includes/prod_short.md)] you must choose one of two ownership models for records that are synchronized:

-* Team
-* Person (user)

-Actions that can be performed on these records can be controlled on a user level.
-For more information, see [User and team tables](/powerapps/developer/common-data-service/user-team-tables).
-We recommend the Team ownership model because it makes it easier to manage ownership for multiple people.
+For more information, see [Types of tables](/powerapps/maker/data-platform/types-of-entities) in the Power Apps documentation.
+When you set up integration between [!INCLUDE[prod_short](includes/cds_long_md.md)] and [!INCLUDE[prod_short](includes/prod_short.md)] you must choose the **User or team** ownership for records that are synchronized.
+Actions that can be performed on these records can be controlled on a user level. <!--We recommend the Team ownership model because it makes it easier to manage ownership for multiple people.NO LONGER TRUE IN DATAVERSE-->

 ## Team Ownership
 In [!INCLUDE[prod_short](includes/prod_short.md)], a company is a legal and business table that offers ways to secure and visualize business data.
 Users always work in the context of a company.
 The closest that [!INCLUDE[prod_short](includes/cds_long_md.md)] comes to this concept is the business unit table, which does not have legal or business implications.